davide-marino00/PBI_DOCS/refac.md

 			    "Not Active"
 			)
 ```
-- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `ContractStatusMeasure`, which determines the status of a contract based on its end date.
-Here’s a breakdown of what it does in simple business terms:
+- **DAX Explanation (Generated):** The DAX code snippet you provided is used to create a measure called `ContractStatusMeasure`.
+Here's a breakdown of what it does in simple business terms:

-1. **Check for Contract End Date**: The measure first looks at the maximum value of the `ContractEndDate` from the `vw_Timesheet` table.
-This means it is checking the latest end date of all contracts associated with the timesheet records.
+1. **Purpose**: This measure is designed to determine the status of a contract based on its end date.

-2. **Evaluate Conditions**:
+2. **Logic**:
-   - **Is the End Date Blank?**: The measure checks if this maximum end date is blank (i.e., there is no end date recorded for the contract).
+   - The measure first checks if the maximum value of the `ContractEndDate` from the `vw_Timesheet` table is blank (meaning there is no end date recorded) or if that date is greater than today’s date.
-   - **Is the End Date in the Future?**: It also checks if the maximum end date is greater than today’s date (meaning the contract is still valid and has not yet ended).
+   - If either of these conditions is true (i.e., there is no end date or the end date is still in the future), the measure will return the status "Active".

-3. **Determine Status**:
+   - If neither condition is true (meaning the end date is in the past), it will return the status "Not Active".

-   - If either of the above conditions is true (the end date is blank or it is in the future), the measure returns "Active".
-This indicates that the contract is currently valid and ongoing.
+3. **Outcome**:
-   - If neither condition is true (the end date is not blank and it is in the past), the measure returns "Not Active".
-This indicates that the contract has ended.
+   - This measure helps users quickly identify whether a contract is currently active or has ended.

-### Summary:
+   - It provides a simple "Active" or "Not Active" label based on the contract's end date, which can be useful for reporting and decision-making regarding contract management.

-In summary, the `ContractStatusMeasure` calculates whether a contract is currently active or not based on its end date.
-If there is no end date or if the end date is still in the future, it labels the contract as "Active".
-If the end date has passed, it labels it as "Not Active".
-This measure helps businesses quickly assess the status of contracts in relation to their timelines.
+In summary, `ContractStatusMeasure` effectively categorizes contracts as either "Active" or "Not Active" based on their end dates, helping businesses keep track of their contractual obligations.

 **`CurrentWeekCard`**